CompCogNeuro/book/README.md

 # TODO

-* and all the sims questions and points info in sims.

 * ch7: fix bg description of da learning -- kinda buried
 * ch7: update PVLV to latest bvPVLV version -- use pvlv readme?